Beth Mead: 2022: WSL all-time second-most goal contributions and ACL injury

 On 19 November 2022, Mead suffered a ruptured anterior cruciate ligament (ACL) in a league game and faced months out of the game.
 She called for more research into ACL injuries in women's football as 25% of 2022 Ballon d'Or nominees are currently out with the injury: Alexia Putellas (No. 1), herself (No. 2), Catarina Macario (No. 9), Vivianne Miedema (No. 11), and Marie-Antoinette Katoto (No. 17).
 On 16 December 2022, she signed a new contract at Arsenal, saying: "This club is home for me.
 I love playing for Arsenal, I love where I am and I love my family away from family here."
 So far, she has scored 61 goals in 166 appearances for Arsenal.

 Despite her injury, Mead created 64 chances in 2022, the second-most of any player in a single calendar year in WSL history.
 Furthermore, she was the top scorer (8) in all women's UEFA competition for club and country in 2022, tied with Aitana Bonmatí.
 She finished second for the IFFHS World's Best International Goalscorer, meaning that she has scored the second-most goals (15) in international matches for club and country in 2022.
 She finished runner-up for the ATA Football WSL Player of the Year 2022.
+On 21 December, she was named BBC Sports Personality of the Year ahead of Ben Stokes and Eve Muirhead.
+She was also named BBC Women's footballer of the year.

+2023–24: Return from ACL injury

+On 15 October 2023, Mead made her return after an 11-month period on the sidelines, coming on as a substitute for Noelle Maritz in the 87th minute of Arsenal's WSL match against Aston Villa.
+Arsenal were trailing 0–1, but found the net twice in stoppage time to seal an all-important first win of the season, with Mead grabbing the assist for Alessia Russo's match-winning goal.
+On 26 November, Mead scored a first-half brace in a 3–0 win against West Ham, her first goals since returning from injury.
+These goals meant that she became the second player to reach 100 goals and assists in the WSL.

+2024–25

+In the opening game of the 2024–25 Women's Super League season, Mead scored her first goal of the season, to draw 2–2 against Manchester City.
+This marked her first match against old teammate and partner Vivianne Miedema, who made the move following the 2023–24 season.
+Following difficult conditions against Real Madrid, during their Champions League quarter final, Mead said players are owed better quality pitches.
+On 30 March 2025, Mead scored her 50th WSL goal for Arsenal, against Crystal Palace during their 4–0 victory.
+During the 2025 Champions League final on 24 May, Mead assisted the winning goal after being introduced as a 68th-minute substitute, securing Arsenal their second ever European title.